 Canceling Cancer Scholarship

-The railroad injury lawyers of Doran & Murphy, PLLC are pleased to announce the Canceling Cancer Scholarship.
-This scholarship is designed to support individuals who want to further their education and who have been impacted by cancer.
-To apply for this scholarship, submit a 750-1,000 word essay discussing how you’ve been affected by cancer and the impact it has made on you.
-The deadline to apply is December 31, 2021.
+The railroad injury lawyers of Doran & Murphy, PLLC are pleased to announce another year of the Canceling Cancer Scholarship.
+This scholarship is designed to support individuals who want to further their education and have been impacted by cancer.
+To apply for this scholarship, submit a 750-1,000 word essay discussing how you’ve been affected by cancer and its impact on you.
+The deadline to apply is December 31, 2022.
 For more details on how to apply, please visit our scholarship page.

 The University at Buffalo Law School named the student lounge after the late Michael H. Doran.
 Mike was a 1982 graduate of the Law School, where he was known for his work ethic as well as his social activities.